Hosting and bandwidth provided by MacAce.net.

 First, the iPod touch 4th Gen has 256 MB of RAM whereas the iPhone 4 and iPhone 4S both have 512 MB of RAM.
 The iPod touch 4th Gen and iPhone 4 both have a single core Apple A4 processor, but the iPhone 4S, on the other hand, has a significantly faster dual-core Apple A5 processor.

 All three devices support 802.11b/g/n Wi-Fi, but only the 2.4 GHz frequency of 802.11n.
 The iPod touch 4th Gen and iPhone 4 both support Bluetooth 2.1+EDR whereas the iPhone 4S supports Bluetooth 4.0.
-Finally, the iPhone 4 supports GPS, the iPhone 4S supports GPS and GLONASS (the former Soviet counterpart to GPS), whereas the iPod touch 4th Gen supports neither.
+Finally, the iPhone 4 supports GPS, the iPhone 4S supports GPS and GLONASS (the former Soviet counterpart to GPS), and the iPod touch 4th Gen supports neither.

 iOS Support Differences